Toloka/docs/en/guide/concepts/accept.md

 {% cut "Online review of one task." %}

-{% note info %}

-You can view the number of task suites by type under the page title.

-{% endnote %}

 To accept or reject one task:

 1. Click the **Review assignments** button on the pool page.